TillJohanndeiter/quorum-cluster/README.md

 The first four arguments are address, port, broadcast address and broadcast port.
-As an default the combination
+As a default the combination

 `'0.0.0.0' 8080 '255.255.255.255' 5595 `